 5 alternative pancake recipes for Shrove Tuesday

-Pancake day falls on Tuesday 16th February this year.
+Pancake Day falls on Tuesday 1 March in 2022.
 If you want to switch things up from the usual lemon and sugar topping or basic batter recipe, try out one of these alternative recipes below.

 From towering treats to something for coeliacs, these five unique recipes are sure to help you do something a little different this Shrove Tuesday.

 Chinese New Year may have been and gone, but we’re happy to continue celebrating right into Shrove Tuesday.
 Pay homage to the oriental occasion with this Friday fakeaway.

 A Hemsley family favourite, switch out duck for cauliflower or aubergine to make a veggie-friendly version.

 - 4 duck breasts (skin on; total 600g)